obonaventure/cnp3/Missions/S4/tcp1.rst

  - `sndnxt` : the sequence number of the next byte in the byte stream (the first byte of a new data segment that you send will use this sequence number)
  - `snduna` : the earliest sequence number that has been sent but has not yet been acknowledged
  - `rcvnxt` : the sequence number of the next byte that your implementation expects to receive from the remote host.
 For this exercise, you do not need to maintain a receive buffer and your implementation can discard the out-of-sequence segments that it receives
- - `self.sndwnd` : the current sending window
+ - `sndwnd` : the current sending window
- - `self.rcvwnd` : the current window advertised by the receiver
+ - `rcvwnd` : the current window advertised by the receiver

 Using the :download:`traces/trace.sirius.info.ucl.ac.be.pcap` packet trace, what is the TCB of the connection on host `130.104.78.8` when it sends the third segment of the trace ?

 #.
 The packet trace :download:`traces/trace.maps.google.com` was collected by containing a popular web site that provides mapping information.
 How many TCP connections were used to retrieve the information from this server ?

 #.
-Using the netkit_ lab explained above, perform some tests by using :man:`hping3(8)`. :man:`hping3(8)` is a command line tool that allows anyone (having system administrator priviledges) to send special IP packets and TCP segments. :man:`hping3(8)` can be used to verify the configuration of firewalls or diagnose problems.
+Using the netkit_ lab explained above, perform some tests by using :man:`hping3(8)`. :man:`hping3(8)` is a command line tool that allows anyone (having system administrator privileges) to send special IP packets and TCP segments. :man:`hping3(8)` can be used to verify the configuration of firewalls or diagnose problems.
 We will use it to test the operation of the Linux TCP stack running inside netkit_.

  #.
 On the server host, launch :man:`tcpdump(1)` with `-vv` as parameter to collect all packets received from the client and display them.
 Using :man:`hping3(8)` on the client host, send a valid SYN segment to one unused port on the server host (e.g. `12345`).
 What are the contents of the segment returned by the server ?

  #.
 Perform the same experiment, but now send a SYN segment towards port `7`.
 This port is the default port for the discard service (see :man:`services(5)`) launched by :man:`xinetd(8)`).
 What segment does the server sends in reply ?
 What happens upon reception of this segment ?
 Explain your answer.

 #.
 The Linux TCP/IP stack can be easily configured by using :man:`sysctl(8)` to change kernel configuration variables.
 See http://fasterdata.es.net/TCP-tuning/ip-sysctl-2.6.txt for a recent list of the sysctl variables on the Linux TCP/IP stack.
-Try to disable the selective acknwoledgements and the RFC1323 timestamp and large window options and open a TCP connection on port `7` on the server by using :man:telnet`(1)`.
+Try to disable the selective acknowledgements and the RFC1323 timestamp and large window options and open a TCP connection on port `7` on the server by using :man:telnet`(1)`.
 Check by using :man:`tcpdump(1)` the effect of these kernel variables on the segments sent by the Linux stack in netkit_.

 %see http://fasterdata.es.net/TCP-tuning/linux.html and in particular

 #.
 Network administrators sometimes need to verify which networking daemons are active on a server.
 When logged on the server, several tools can be used to verify this.
 A first solution is to use the :manpage:`netstat(8)` command.
 This command allows you to extract various statistics from the networking stack on the Linux kernel.
-For TCP, `netstat` can list all the active TCP connections with the state of their FSM. `netstat` supports the following options that could be useful during this exercices :
+For TCP, `netstat` can list all the active TCP connections with the state of their FSM. `netstat` supports the following options that could be useful during this exercises :

  - `-t` requests information about the TCP connections
- - `-n` requests numeric output (by default, `netstat` sends DNS queries to resolve IP addresses in hosts and uses `/etc/services` to convert port number in service names, `-n` is recommended on netkit machines)
+ - `-n` requests numeric output (by default, `netstat` sends DNS queries to resolve IP addresses in hosts and uses `/etc/services` to convert port number in service names, `-n` is recommended on netkit_ machines)
  - `-e` provides more information about the state of the TCP connections
  - `-o` provides information about the timers
  - `-a` provides information about all TCP connections, not only those in the Established state